 Pan Seared Wild Turkey Breast with Pan Sauce

-Poke meat a few times with a fork, and sprinkle with a bit of salt, about half a tsp for each piece.
+Poke meat a few times with a fork, or maybe whap it a few strokes with a meat mallet, or run it through a tenderizer.
+Sprinkle with a bit of salt, about half a tsp for each piece.

 Place meat in baking dish, cover with foil and move to oven